iter8-tools/docs/docs/user-guide/progressive-release/extending.md

 - the application object(s)
 - [routemaps](../routemap.md) for different traffic patterns
-- config maps used to specify request distribution (blue-green pattern only)
+- configmaps used to specify request distribution (blue-green pattern only)
 - a service defining a common entry for requests (if needed)

 Note that the file naming helps identify related template files.